 “After this many of his disciples turned back and no longer walked with him.”

-Jesus just finishes delivering the disciples a hard message, and frankly it nailed most of them between the eyes.
+In that last text, Jesus just finished delivering the disciples a hard message, it nailed most of them between the eyes.
 Their response was tragic.
 They walked away and never returned.
-These were the same disciples that went out and cast out demons, but as Jesus puts it “I Never Knew You.”
+These were the same disciples that went out and cast out demons, the same disciples that purposed to follow Jesus as but as Jesus puts it “I Never Knew You.”

 Examine: Paul says in 2 Corinthians 13:5